-- a) Advocacy: Serves as an advocate for HRT for issues and programs involving human resources, budget and finance, acquisition, facility planning and management, security, emergency planning, and information technology (IT), and serves as the focal point for these programs. - b) Strategic Planning and Quality: Develops and implements action/business plan initiatives in the advancement of DOT and FHWA Strategic Goals and Program Objectives.
+- i) Strategic Planning and Quality: Develops and implements action/business plan initiatives in the advancement of DOT and FHWA Strategic Goals and Program Objectives.
 Develops and coordinates HRT's input to FHWA's strategic and program plans.
-Initiates quality self-assessments, program evaluations, and system and process improvements to continually improve the quality of programs, products and services. - c) Administration and Resource Management: Administers statutory provisions relating to administrative management programs.
+Initiates quality self-assessments, program evaluations, and system and process improvements to continually improve the quality of programs, products and services. - j) Administration and Resource Management: Administers statutory provisions relating to administrative management programs.
 Develops policy and direction for administrative management and logistical support programs.
 Carries out the internal management support needs of HRT and the requirements of managing the operations of TFHRC.
 This includes all required activities in the areas of human resources; employee development; budget and finance (involving both program and General Operating Expenses funding); acquisition forecasting; planning and management (including procurement integrity issues); inventory control and disposal; facility management (buildings, grounds, laboratories, security requirements, and emergency planning) planning and operations; and the management of computer network and communications needs. - i.
-Human Resources: In coordination with FHWA's Office of Human Resources (HAHR), manages programs that will provide comprehensive human resource management and development for HRT.
+Human Resources: In accordance with FHWA's Office of Human Resources (HAHR), manages programs that will provide comprehensive human resource management and development for HRT.
 Oversees a wide range of human resource-related issues including position management and classification; staffing and recruitment strategies; diversity; succession planning; Competitive Sourcing; training and development; labor/management relations; employee conduct and discipline; employee benefits; and wellness programs.
 Provides human resource advice and services to HRT managers and staff.
-In coordination with HAHR and

-- OTS, identifies, develops, and administers employee training and development. - ii.
+In coordination with HAHR and OTS, identifies, develops, and administers employee training and development. - ii.
 Budget and Finance: Manages programs that ensure an efficient and effective financial management process and systems of controls to ensure proper utilization and accounting for HRT's resources. - iii.
 Acquisition Management: Oversees a comprehensive acquisition management program in support of HRT.
 Assists in the forecast, development, and administration of contracts, grants, cooperative agreements, purchase orders, and purchase card acquisitions. - iv.
-Management Support Services: Administers management and administrative support services for HRT's customers and others aimed at improving management efficiency and effectiveness of FHWA programs and operations. - v.
-Information Systems and Technology: In collaboration with the FHWA Office of Information Technology and Data Services and the DOT Office of the Chief Information Officer, provide information systems, IT infrastructure, and internal and external data access for HRT to support FHWA's strategic goals and information needs. - d) Outreach and Consultation: Works closely with FHWA's Office of Administration and other FHWA offices to ensure open and continuous coordination and cooperation in the advancement of a quality-based resource management program.
+Management and Support Services: Administers management and administrative support services for HRT's customers and others aimed at improving management efficiency and effectiveness of FHWA programs and operations. - v.
+Information Systems and Technology: In collaboration with the FHWA k) Outreach and Consultation: Works closely with FHWA's Office of Administration and other FHWA offices to ensure open and continuous coordination and cooperation in the advancement of a quality-based resource management program.
 Provides internal consultative services to managers, supervisors, and employees on a wide range of human resource, budget, IT, acquisition, and related issues.
 Participates in agencywide efforts for strategic planning, organizational reviews, financial management, and emergency planning.